Number of people awaiting an asylum decision in UK surges by 300% in four years

 The increase in decision-making times coincides with a rise in asylum applications, with 65,008 people submitting claims in the year ending March 2022, 56 per cent more than two years before and the highest number for almost two decades.

 There were 85,007 individuals in receipt of asylum support at the end of March 2022, a 39 per cent rise in two years.
-Tens of thousands of these individuals are being housed in hotels, with a cost to the taxpayer of around £3.6m per day.
+Tens of thousands of these individuals are being housed in hotels, at a cost to the taxpayer of around £3.6m per day.

+The vast majority of people claiming asylum in the UK are banned from working, meaning they are forced to rely on state support.

-Among those claiming asylum in the first three months of this year were 241 Ukrainian nationals - more than for the whole of 2021 - demonstrating that some of those who have fled or cannot return to the invaded country have sought refuge via this route.
+Among those claiming asylum in the first three months of this year were 241 Ukrainian nationals - more than for the whole of 2021 - demonstrating that some of those who have fled or cannot return to the invaded country have sought refuge via the asylum route.

 In 2021, Germany received the highest number of asylum applicants (148,165) in Europe, followed by France (103,780).
 The UK received the fourth largest number of applicants in Europe.